mattsears/nyan-cat-formatter/README.md

 --format NyanCatFormatter
 ```

-And use the following command when running specs:
+And use the following command when running specs (`-f Play` is case-sensitive):

 ```
 $ rspec spec -f Play